Labor understands the important role that primary industries play in our economy and our community.

 Labor will restore the frontline of Tasmania’s biosecurity system.

-Over the past four years we have seen unacceptable biosecurity breaches, including Norwegian salmon on supermarket shelves, blueberry rust and myrtle rust and the state’s first outbreak of Queensland Fruit Fly.
+Over the term of the Hodgman Government we have seen unacceptable biosecurity breaches, including Norwegian salmon on supermarket shelves, blueberry rust and myrtle rust and the state’s first outbreak of Queensland Fruit Fly.

 We will prepare a Biosecurity Emergency Management Plan, similar to the Emergency Management Plan that covers natural disasters like bushfires and coordinates agency responses.
 This will include specific preparedness projects for potential biosecurity threats.